Undivided Resources

 How schools and the DOR work together

-Many schools have a Transition Partnership Program Plan in place that is provided in collaboration with the DOR.
-In these schools, DOR services — including pre-employment transition services — will be offered by school personnel rather than DOR staff.
+Many schools have a Transition Partnership Program (TPP) in place that is provided in collaboration with the DOR to help students explore future career options.
+In these schools, DOR pre-employment transition services will be offered by school personnel rather than DOR staff.
 The DOR also has liaison counselors working with each school district who are available to provide pre-employment transition services directly to students.

 Asch explains, “Where it’s jointly funded, generally in those situations, there’s a DOR counselor available to work with the student.
 But for the five pre-employment transition services, those are offered by school personnel dedicated to that contract.”

-Some schools may facilitate a partnership with the DOR and Workability programs.
-You'll want to talk to a DOR student services representative about your child’s ability to participate.
+Some schools may facilitate a partnership with the DOR, TPP, and Workability programs.
+You'll want to talk to your IEP team and a DOR student services representative about your child’s ability to participate.

 Asch says the DOR makes a concerted ongoing effort to reach out to all of the school districts so that they know about the DOR’s services and how to access them.
 It’s not just about reaching out to parents; rather, says Asch, “It’s making sure that every school district knows how to access them.”